Transition2Work for Employees

 Helping Injured Employees Recover and Return to Work Faster

-Recuperating from an injury or disability is not always easy.
 Remaining active and resuming a productive routine has been shown to help injured workers return to their regular duties sooner.
 Transition2Work helps your employer, as part of its Return-to-Work program, provide light duty.
-The program places injured workers in temporary positions within the local community to perform light duty volunteer work for nonprofit organizations.
+The program places injured workers in temporary positions within the local community to perform light-duty volunteer work for nonprofit organizations.
 Transition2Work matches injured workers with an appropriate temporary nonprofit opportunity until they can return to work onsite with their employer.

 What to Expect in the Program